 Among the primary functions of accounting are to prepare and analyze:

-In order to avoid the confusion given by the sometimes blurred lines between bookkeeping and accounting, one can see them as being a part of a whole accounting cycle.
-Recording of data is a part of the process, and both contribute to successful tax filing.
-The results of work done by the bookkeeper allow the accountant to provide business forecasts, that’s why many mid- and large-sized businesses will need to hire both and stop looking for the better option in the bookkeeper vs accountant debates.
+In order to avoid the confusion caused by the sometimes blurred lines between bookkeeping and accounting, one can see them as being a part of one accounting cycle.
+Recording of data is a part of the process, and both accountants and bookkeepers contribute to successful tax filing.
+The results of work done by the bookkeeper allow the accountant to provide business forecasts, that’s why many mid- and large-sized businesses will need to hire both.

 What is the role of an accountant?

-Typically, professionals in bookkeeping and accounting spheres are working together.
-Often the bookkeeper will serve as an expert at using the latest software to track transactions and generate reports, while, the ultimate purpose of the accountant will be to have a larger perspective in overseeing your business.
+Typically, professionals in bookkeeping and accounting spheres work together.
+Often the bookkeeper will serve as an expert at using the latest software to track transactions and generate financial reports, while the ultimate purpose of the accountant will be to have a larger perspective in overseeing your business.

-They might perform tasks such as budgeting, analyzing, planning, but are unlikely to deal with everyday processes of recording the transactions.
+Accountants might perform tasks such as budgeting, analyzing, and planning, but are unlikely to deal with everyday processes of recording transactions.
 Accountants are also responsible for providing tax and representation on taxation matters.

-In the U.S. accountants have to have at least an undergraduate degree in accounting, or more rarely in finance.
+In the U.S. accountants need to have at least an undergraduate degree in accounting, or more rarely in finance or business.
 Those wishing to work for larger companies pass the examination necessary to become a Certified Public Accountant (CPA) granted by The American Institute of Certified Public Accountants (AICPA).
 Certified Public Accountants can represent their clients before the IRS, work for a public company, and assist with an array of official bureaucratic and financial matters on all levels.

-If your business already has the bookkeeper, but you begin to struggle with legal financial questions, it might be the time to hire an accountant.
+If your business already has a bookkeeper, but you begin to struggle with legal financial questions, it might be time to hire an accountant.
 Typically, only larger businesses would need an in-house accountant.
-But if you work in a very tax specific area, you might think of hiring both professionals for accounting and bookkeeping needs.
+But if you work in a very tax-specific area, you might think of hiring both professionals for accounting and bookkeeping needs.
 Otherwise, you can outsource accounting to a CPA firm.

 Outsourced accounting isn’t always cheaper than in-house, so it’s good to compare the pricing by getting several quotes.

-The main difference between bookkeeping and accounting professionals is the cost.
+The difference between bookkeeping and accounting services is definitely reflected in the cost.
 Hiring an accountant is more expensive than hiring a bookkeeper.
-According to the Bureau of Labor Statistics, the median pay for accountants in 2020 was $73,180~$78,600.
-CPA qualified professionals typically earn the most.
+According to the Bureau of Labor Statistics, the median pay for accountants was $77,250 per year ($37.14 per hour).

-Many businesses might only need to hire the bookkeeper and invest in the accountant during the tax season.
-Having the bookkeeper that regularly produces financial statements will give you enough data for the accountant to process tax returns.
+Many businesses might only need to hire a bookkeeper and invest in an accountant for tax preparation services during the tax season.
+Having a bookkeeper that regularly produces financial statements will give you enough data for an accountant to process tax returns.

-While the majority of small businesses can follow the model of hiring a bookkeeper for a month-to-month collaboration and investing in accounting help during the tax season, it is important to note that combining both bookkeeping and accounting will certainly guarantee that you are covered.
+While the majority of small businesses can follow the model of hiring a bookkeeper for a month-to-month collaboration and investing in accounting help during the tax season, it’s important to note that combining both bookkeeping and accounting will certainly guarantee that you’re covered.

 A notable factor in hiring bookkeeping and accounting professionals is that it can be seen as a real investment, and it often brings you more in revenue and savings than you end up paying.
 Proper financial management, as well as diligent record-keeping, is crucial for businesses.
-When you have an established business, even a small one, having the two work together for you can allow you to feel secure, knowing that financial experts are making sure your business stays in perfect shape.
+When you have an established business, even a small one, having the two work together can allow you to feel secure, knowing that financial experts are making sure your business stays in perfect shape.
 Besides, it could be wise to invest in a powerful accounting automation system that could dramatically help business owners and accounting or bookkeeping specialists to record, manage, and analyze business transactions more efficiently.